How TO Outperform 80% of Local Salon Suites

 With an organized customer contact list, that same barber could have used tags to label and identify exactly which clients have requested beard trims in the past and tailor his promotion only to customers with a beard tag.
 Meanwhile, other clients would receive promotions that match their preferences, like a discount on haircuts or grooming products.

-Tags are for separating clientele into groups for personalization.
+Use tags to separate your clientele into groups for personalization.

 By organizing your client data, you can send targeted promotions that resonate with specific client needs, creating a more personalized experience.
 And when clients feel like the message is just for them, they’re more likely to book appointments and make purchases, ultimately boosting your bottom line.